-Shooting inside suburban Denver mall kills 1; suspect sought
+Shooting at mall in Denver suburb wounds 1; no arrests made

 He sprinted down an escalator and out of the mall as people ran into stores searching for places to hide, he said.

-The mall is in the same city where a gunman opened fire in a move theater in 2012, killing 12 people and injuring dozens more.
+The mall is in the same city where a gunman opened fire in a movie theater in 2012, killing 12 people and injuring dozens more.

 Sign up for Daily Newsletters